1994-1995 Bayliner Reflexx Specs and Review [Video]

 Thanks to its different design, the Reflexx was rated for 4 persons or 600 pounds, while its total weight capacity was 700 pounds.
 It also housed a slightly larger, 18-gallon fuel tank.

 Its cockpit featured two chairs, one for the captain and one for a side passenger.
-The rest of the crew could sit on a well-padded bench seat in the aft section.
+The crew could also sit on a well-padded bench seat in the aft section.

 Located in the middle, an oval-shaped dashboard featured analog gauges and switches.